 But can these same concepts be applied to people?
 Could there come a day when you must verify your online identity with an NFT attached to an online license just to be allowed to surf the web?
 In the same way, do you currently need a government-issued driver’s license to drive a car?

 This may sound far-fetched, but countries like China have been trying to eliminate online anonymity for years, with limited success, by requiring real-name verification to sign into web browsers and post comments — not to mention the implementation of their all-encompassing Social Credit System, which has already taken effect.

 Unfortunately, in the Western part of the world, we’re far from immune to the surveillance regimes being implemented worldwide, but ours masquerade as social media and corporate advertising.

-The point is, whether you like it or not, your data is being collected, but as a regular netizen, there is little you can do besides protect yourself with private browsers, VPNs, unplugging your Alexa, and staying inside at all times.
+Whether you like it or not, your data is being collected.
+Still, as a regular netizen, there is little you can do besides protect yourself with private browsers and VPNs, unplug your Alexa, and stay inside at all times.

 From a privacy standpoint, NFTs could spell the end to online anonymity.
 Still, a fair amount of benefits to having a completely verified network, including reducing fraud, crime, and maybe even nasty comments.

-Not to mention, with proper Smart Contracts in place on your NFT-verified online identity, the blockchain would grant you full visibility into who has access to your data, where your data goes, and even allow you to get paid each time your data switches hands!
+Not to mention, with proper Smart Contracts in place on your NFT-verified online identity, the blockchain would grant you full visibility into who has access to your data and where your data goes, and even allow you to get paid each time your data switches hands!

 This would finally allow countries and netizens to enforce Data Subject Rights spelled out in data privacy laws and regulations (e.g., GDPR, CCPA) that have so far had little teeth in controlling the full breadth of personal data collection and transfer.

-NFTs could be the way to give power back to the people.
+NFTs could be a way to give power back to the people.